Greece Moments Greece Moments

 Follow:

-Gia sou, nice to have you here!
-We are Tom & Ella, the founders of Greece Moments, travel journalists, parents, globetrotters, and Freddo coffee drinkers.
-On our Greece blog, we share our love for this beautiful country with you and give you the best travel tips for exploring Hellas on your own.
+Gia sou, it's great to have you here!
+We're Tom and Ella, the folks behind Greece Moments.
+We're travel journalists, parents, avid globetrotters, and we love a good Freddo Espresso.
+We've been running our Greece blog since 2019 and have personally visited more than 50 Greek islands during that time.
+Here at Greece Moments, we're passionate about sharing our love for this stunning country with you and providing you with the best travel tips for exploring Hellas on your own.
 Kalo Taxidi!

 guest